Constipation is a real pain in the…well…you know.

 Constipation is often a symptom of an overly tight, or hypertonic, pelvic floor.

-A coordinated pelvic floor can “let go” of stool as the muscles appropriately lengthen and relax.
-But when the pelvic floor is hypertonic, it can’t relax and coordinate the muscles necessary for an easy and successful bowel movement.
+A coordinated pelvic floor can “let go” of stool as the correct muscles appropriately lengthen and relax.
+But when hypertonic, it can’t relax and coordinate the pelvic floor muscles necessary for an easy bowel movement.

 Pelvic organ prolapse (POP)—another kind of pelvic floor dysfunction–can also make complete emptying harder.
-This is because of the general weakening of the muscles necessary to support the bowel and rectum.
+This is because of a general weak pelvic floor necessary to support the bowel and rectum.

 Pregnancy can also make #2s a nightmare.
-Pregnant women tend to experience constipation due to increased progesterone, the growing uterus, and an increase in iron intake (like in prenatal vitamins).
+Increased progesterone, the growing uterus, and an increase in iron intake (like in prenatal vitamins) can all be responsible for contributing to constipation.

 5 Pelvic Floor Exercises for Constipation

-Moving your body, with special attention to relaxing your pelvic floor and core, can help to relieve constipation.
+Moving your body, with special attention to relaxing your pelvic area, can help to relieve constipation.

 #1 Walking